 She has graduated 8 PhD students and 5 MS thesis students.
 4 of her former PhD students or postdocs are tenure-track faculty members.

-Dr. Yao is an associate editor of IEEE Transactions on Dependable and Secure Computing (TDSC).
+Dr. Yao is an associate editor of IEEE Transactions on Dependable and Secure Computing (TDSC) and an editorial board member for ACM Digital Threats: Research and Practice.
 She serves as PC members in numerous top computer security conferences, including ACM CCS and IEEE Security & Privacy Symposium.
 She has over 85 peer-reviewed publications in major security and privacy conferences and journals, including ACM CCS, USENIX Security, ACM Transactions on Privacy and Security (TOPS).

 What do you enjoy about Computer Science?